David

 removed.

-In testing with multiple fuel types, our ECC technology has shown
+In testing with multiple fuel types, our ECC technology has

-significant, simultaneous reductions in carbon monoxide (CO) and
+with significant, simultaneous reductions in carbon monoxide

-formation of pollutants is greatly reduced at the source, the
+the formation of pollutants is greatly reduced at the source,

-a positive return on investment for system operators.
+yielding a positive return on investment for system operators.

 Components